building-beauty/sequence-platform/README.md

 We need this cheq to read and execute features driven by the 'internal structure' described above.

+We need to process that essence description by routing each event to a feature implementation.

 * From a (presentation and interaction)
 * From b (interaction)(change, inertia, persistence)(client events)
-* In code, see "EVENT QUEUE" and "CENTRAL HANDLER" and "INIT" and "PROCESS"
+* In code, see "EVENT QUEUE", "CENTRAL HANDLER", "INIT", "PROCESS" and "FEATURES"

 #### persistence (or server environment)